-Currently, Ali is Co-Producing an independent feature length documentary with Director and Cinematographer Lindsay Taylor Jackson on a man who lived through the Velvet Revolution in Czechoslovakia titled Velvet Citizen.
+Currently, Ali is the Creative Producer on an independent feature length documentary with Director and Cinematographer Lindsay Taylor Jackson on a man who lived through the Velvet Revolution in the Czech Republic titled Velvet Citizen.
 More information can be found on the film's website : www.velvetcitizen.com

 A Wisconsin native, Ali graduated from Lawrence University in Appleton, Wisconsin with a degree in Studio Art, with an emphasis on analog photography and digital media.
 She is also a graduate of the Salt Institute for Documentary Studies, where she received a graduate certificate in documentary photography and video.